Laxchan/Laxchan.github.io/index.md

 ## Research Interests

 Functional data analysis, in particular small-ball probability.
+This is the field I plan to stay on for the foreseeable future.